 According to some sources, Internet speeds of between 15Mbps and 20Mbps is more than enough for gaming, but the latency of your connection matters more than your speed.
-It's important to note that fiber broadband would provide you with the most stable connection.
-Plus, you'll need upload speeds, which are favored by fiber optic services like Verizon FiOS, for tasks such as streaming on Twitch.
+It's important to note that fiber broadband will provide you with the most stable connection.
+Plus, you'll need upload speeds, which are favored by fiber optic services like Verizon FiOS, for tasks such as Twitch streaming.

 - Download Speed: 3Mbps

 - Upload Speed: 0.5Mbps

 However, there are some game streaming services, such as PlayStation Now or PlayStation SharePlay, that will demand heavier download and upload speeds.
 Players supposedly need a minimum of 5Mbps to stream PlayStation Now's offerings, though for plenty of players, that may not always be the case, as they have experienced issues with the service even with 10Mbps download speeds.